IoTReady/iotready.github.io/blog/progressive-web-apps-elixir-phoenix.md

 - `manifest.json` - gives the browser metadata on the app
 - `index.html` - HTML, CSS and any custom JS you need.
 Pulls in `manifest.json` and `serviceworker.js`.

-This [great tutorial](https://www.geeksforgeeks.org/making-a-simple-pwa-under-5-minutes/) will help you get started with exploring these files and bulding your first PWA.
+This [tutorial](https://www.geeksforgeeks.org/making-a-simple-pwa-under-5-minutes/) will help you get started with exploring these files and bulding your first PWA.

 ### Hosting a PWA with Phoenix